sw704e21/dmiai/Case1/README.md

 ```
 emily open .
 ```
 then select an editor of your choice to open the Emily template for use case 1.
 A Docker container with a Python environment will be opened.
-Some content needs to be downloaded the first time a project is opened, this might take a bit.
+Some content needs to be downloaded the first time a project is opened, this might take a bit of time.

 Your code should go in ml/predictor.py.
 For further details about the recommended structure, see <a href="https://dmiai.dk/guide/">this guide</a>.
 Add new packages to the Python environment by adding the names to requirements.txt and restarting the project.